 As credit card issuers face a more competitive marketplace, banks are expanding offers and incentives in the debit card arena.
 Now, several debit cards are poised to offer rewards to users, including cash back.

-Many experts tout using a credit card rather than a debit card because it offers better protection against fraud and can give the cardholder access to comprehensive rewards programs.
+Many experts suggest using a credit card rather than a debit card because it offers better protection against fraud and can give the cardholder access to comprehensive rewards programs.
 In general, debit cards can’t compete with these perks.

 A cash back debit card may be a great option for consumers with poor credit or limited credit card choices.

-Best debit cards with rewards
+Best debit cards for earning cash back

 For consumers with limited credit card choices, a viable option is a debit card.
 You have several great options to consider.
 Here are four debit cards that are standouts for cash back and miles benefits.